Clemapfel/jluna/docs/manual.md

 > **Hint**: [Introspection](https://en.wikipedia.org/wiki/Type_introspection) is the act of gaining information about the language itself, such as properties of types and functions.
 While possible, introspection in C++ can be quite cumbersome.
 Julia, on the other hand, was build from the ground up with it in mind.

-While some overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`.
-It is asserted to manage an object of type `T` such that `T isa Type`, though.
+While some overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`, even though it is asserted to manage an object of type `T` such that `T isa Type`.
 It just provides more functions than are available using only Julia's `Base`.

 ### Constructing a Type